 Thus says the LORD God; NO STRANGER, UNCIRCUMCISED IN HEART, NOR UNCIRCUMCISED IN FLESH, shall enter into My sanctuary, of any stranger that is among the children of Israel.

 Now does this mean that Christians will not be in the Millennial Kingdom?
-No, we will be there, but it does mean that we have been circumcised, we will not be allowed into the Temple.
+No, we will be there, but it does mean that if we have not been circumcised, we will not be allowed into the Temple.
 We will be able to go as far as the outer courtyard, but no further.
 And we will not be able to eat of the Passover sacrifice, unless we have been circumcised.
 So ask yourself the question, if all these laws are in full force on earth when God and Jesus are in charge of everything – and everything is being done their way – then does it make any sense at all to say that Jesus died to do away with something that He’s only going to bring back when He returns?
 Jesus died to do away with the law of sin, NOT the law of God.

-Our problem in Christian church is that we have looked back to the cross (which we should do), but we have failed to look forward to the coming Kingdom Age of the Millennium and to form doctrines that are consistent with these two ends of the spectrum.
+Our problem in the Christian church is that we have looked back to the cross (which we should do), but we have failed to look forward to the coming Kingdom Age of the Millennium and to form doctrines that are consistent with these two ends of the spectrum.
 And there are many, many Christians who are continuing to do the same thing.
 And until we start looking at both ends of the spectrum, we will continue to get it wrong.

 CIRCUMCISION IN THE BOOK OF LEVITICUS